Wednesday, 23 September 2020

 The main family or clan, which Leo himself belongs, will change from being almost always white lions of Southeastern Central, Northeastern, and/or Northern Central African stock (as usual, white lions are definitely uncommon, although more numerous in captivity than in the wild) to a bunch of diversely coloured ones thanks to science marching on.

 Leo's dead parents are called John and Mira in the reboot, in order to be distinguished from their traditional counterparts Caesar (Panja) and Eliza (Snowene).
-Mira was a Greyish Brown lion and John was a partly Leucistic coloured Lion, thus their son Leonidas was a partly erythristic woolly Lion.
+Mira was a Greyish leucistic lion and John was a cream coloured Lion, thus their son Leonidas was a partly erythristic woolly Lion.

 As in real life, Leo’s rather fickle harem consists of lionesses like Normal coloured Luna, Cleo, Kitty, Marjorie (his childhood friend) and the pseudomelanistic coloured Lydia.
 The first children, usually from Marjorie, are Bruno and Jack.
 Bruno however, got eaten by his mother at an early age while chinchilla coloured Jack survived becoming an adult and having children.
 The succeeding children are mostly females like Lari, Marcia, the isabelline Jann and the wholly leucistic last child Nya, as Lucas, Theo and Eric are in the minority.
 Marcia also got eaten by the same mother who ate Bruno as well.
 This also includes Jack and Lyre’s kids Chloe and brown coloured Maximilian the second.
 Nya grew older and stayed to become her melanistic boyfriend Donovan’s mate and the mother of a grey son named Caesar the Lion.